rakutenanalytics/ios-rakutenanalytics/README.md

 For support (bug reports, feature requests, questions etc.) please check our [FAQ page](https://developers.rakuten.net/hc/en-us) or contact us by raising an `Analytics SDK (RAT-SDK)` inquiry from our [support page](https://developers.rakuten.com/intra/support).

 @section analytics-tutorial Getting started
-@attention This module requires keychain access for proper configuration.
-See @ref device-information-keychain-setup "Setting up the keychain" for more information.

 @subsection analytics-register RAT credentials
 * You must have a RAT account ID and application ID to track events using the Rakuten Analytics Tracker.
 Apply for these credentials from this [form](https://confluence.rakuten-it.com/confluence/display/RAT/Application+for+RAT+Implementation) on the RAT site.